NLnetLabs/krill/README.md

 ## 0.11.0 RC1 'What about that ROA?'

-In this release we introduce to features in the Krill API and CLI:
+In this release we introduce two features in the Krill API and CLI:
 - Support optional comment for each ROA configuration #863
 - Show ROA object(s) for each ROA configuration #864